 2.2 Further, the Hon'ble CESTAT, Ahmedabad, vide its Order No. A/11792-11851/2022, dated 17.10.2022/01.12.2022 had held that the oil contained in the Bunkers Tanks in the engine room of the vessel is to be assessed to duty under CTH 8908, along with the vessel for breaking up.
-Further, in view of the aforesaid order of the Hon'ble CESTAT, the Assistant Commissioner, Customs Division, Bhavnagar vide Final Assessment Order No. 1000/2588364/SBY/2024-25 dated 12.06.2024 held that Bunker Tanks containing oil are to be treated as part of vessel's machinery and the Oils contained in them are to be classified under CTH 8908 along with the vessel, as covered under Para 2(b) of Circular No. 37/96 - Cus, dated 03.07.1996.
-The subject Bill of Entry was finally assessed vide Final Assessment Order No. 1000/2588364/SBY/2024-25 dated 12.06.2024 passed by the Assistant Commissioner, Customs Division, Bhavnagar.
-Consequently, the appellant had filed refund claim which were decided vide the impugned order.
+Further, in view of the aforesaid order of the Hon'ble CESTAT, the Assistant Commissioner, Customs Division, Bhavnagar vide Final Assessment Orders as detailed in Table A above held that Bunker Tanks containing oil are to treated as part of vessel's machinery and the Oils contained in them are to be classified under CTH 8908 along with the vessel, as covered under Para 2(b) of Circular No. 37/96 - Cus, dated 03.07.1996.
+The Bills of Entry was finally assessed vide Final Assessment Orders as detailed in Table A above passed by the Assistant Commissioner, Customs Division, Bhavnagar.
+Consequently, the appellant had filed refund claims which were decided vide the impugned orders.

-2.3 The appellant during adjudication had submitted a copy of Certificate issued by C. A. M/s P M Bhayani & Co. wherein it is stated that the incidence of customs duty paid on Bunker (Oil and fuels) have not been passed on to any other person.
-The appellant was requested to produce C.A.
-Certificate in the format provided along with the documentary evidence to verify that the refund amount claimed were shown as 'amount receivable' in the books of account and that the incidence of duty (claimed as refund) had not been passed on to any other person.
-In reply the appellant submitted that unjust enrichment is not applicable in their case and relied upon the following case laws: -
+2.3 On preliminary scrutiny of the refund claim the adjudicating authority observed that the application was not accompanied by the necessary documentary evidence in support of their claim that the incidence of duty (claimed as refund) had not been passed on to any other person.
+Therefore, the appellant was requested to submit the necessary documentary evidence in support of their claim that the incidence of duty (claimed as refund) had not been passed on to any other person.
+As the appellant has not submitted certificate issued by CA along with other relevant documents, they were requested to produce C.A. certificate in the format provided alongwith the documentary evidence to verify that the refund amount claimed were shown as 'amount receivable' in the books of account and that the incidence of duty (claimed as refund) had not been passed on to any other person.
+However, the appellant in reply has relied upon following case laws: -

-- (i) 2017 (348) E.L.T.
+(i) 2017 (348) E.L.T.
 537 (Tri. -Chennai)

-- (ii) 2015 (327) E.L.T.
+(ii) 2015 (327) E.L.T.
 13 (Mad)

-- (iii) 2018 (360) E.L.T.
+(iii) 2018 (360) E.L.T.
 A 204 (Bom)

-- (iv) 2020 (371) E.L.T.
+(iv) 2020 (371) E.L.T.
 542 (Chan)

-- (v) 2022(60) G.S.T.L.
+(v) 2022(60) G.S.T.L.
 48 (Del).